 Common Configuration Options

-Once the calculation part is done, we pass the calculated amount to the form payment tool.
+Once the amount part is done, we pass the calculation to the payment field.

-If you want to use a payment processing service that is not currently supported but can emulate Authorize.Net, then you may still be able to use it with JotForm.
-The following services support Authorize.Net emulation, so we can send the transactions to them.
+If you want to use a payment processing service that is not currently supported but can emulate Authorize.Net, then you may still be able to use it with Jotform.

 To do so, open up the Authorize.net payment field’s properties, and select the emulator option.